 Tips for walks along the itinerary of Via Francigena in Tuscany

-Sometimes the journey can be tough, mostly due to the length of the route, but also for the different altitudes or for the lack of water, so the pilgrims should lighten their backpacks bringing only the strictly necessary and enough water.
+Sometimes the journey can be tough, mostly due to the length of the route, but also to the different altitudes or the lack of water, so the pilgrims should lighten their backpacks bringing only the strictly necessary and enough water.

 Tips for riding a bike along Via Francigena

 Some of the bike itineraries are essentially the path walk, but there are some bike lanes.
 You might not face any difficulties using a mountain bike, but in this case, the suggested average daily journey is between 20 and 30 Km, and 31, and 43 miles.
 With a road bike, at the entry with Tuscany, at the Passo Della Cisa, you can deviate for the Strada Statale 62 Della Cisa, which is barely abandoned since the Autostrada A15 Parma-La Spezia has been built, and once you are arrived next to the Arno river to enter in Pisa there is another detour to take.
 There are not any troubles once arrived in the Siena valleys.

 People with disabilities, traveling with kids and with animals

 Unfortunately, the itinerary of the Via Francigena is not recommended for people with disabilities, or for children, because some parts of the itinerary and accommodations are not equipped for them.
 Despite the fact that the itinerary can be done if you are walking with your dog, most of the accommodations do not allow animals.
 Riding a horse along the Via Francigena might be an amazing experience, but there are not plenty of facilities for them, then take note to ask the hosts if they offer this service.

 - By flight: You can reach the Via Francigena itinerary even by airplane, in fact, you can land at one of the two Tuscan Airports.